tterimaa/nurse-scheduling-problem/README.md

 # TODO LIST

+- Offset to max hours per day
-- Daily shift constraints (vacations)
+- min_hours to shift constraints
-- shift_constraints input where arbitrary amount of constraints can be defined

-  - day, employee, max_hours
+  - For some days like saturdays hard_min needs to be the lenght of the day
 - Weekly shift constraints (part-time employees)
-- Define start and end times for each day
 - More granular scheduling

 # How to run (macos)